 5. The Battle of Castillon: 17 July 1453

-Under Henry VI, England lost most of the gains of Henry V. A force attempted to regain them but was dealt a crushing defeat at Castillon.
-The battle goes down in history firstly as marking the end of the 100 Year’s War and secondly as the first European battle in which cannons played a decisive role.
+Under Henry VI, England lost most of the gains of Henry V. A force attempted to regain them but was dealt a crushing defeat at Castillon, with high casualties as a result of poor leadership from John Talbot, Earl of Shrewsbury.
+The battle is noted in the development of warfare as being the first battle in Europe in which field artillery (cannons) played a major role.